talmolab/sleap/docs/guides/bonsai.md

 (bonsai)=

-# Using Bonsai with SLEAP'
+# Using Bonsai with SLEAP

 Bonsai is a visual language for reactive programming and currently supports SLEAP models.